A lot can change over the course of a decade, and when it comes to student loan debt, most of that change has been in the negative direction.

 Another strategy is making biweekly payments of half your monthly fee instead of monthly payments.
 By making biweekly payments, you will end up making a full extra monthly payment each year which will help reduce interest costs.

 Explore Other Repayment Plans

-Third and finally, you can try to avoid extended repayment terms offered by the federal government.
-Most federal student loan repayment plans, like income-driven ones, will extend the time it takes to pay off your student loans, which will ultimately tack on more interest.
+Third and finally, you can look into extended repayment terms offered by the federal government.
+Keep in mind, though, that most federal student loan repayment plans, like income-driven repayment plans, will extend the time it takes to pay off your student loans, which will ultimately tack on more interest.

-While your monthly payments may end up being lower, you will take many more years to pay off your debt in full than had you stuck with a standard repayment plan.
+While your monthly payments may end up being lower, you will take many more years to pay off your debt in full than if you had stuck with a standard repayment plan.